The Nutty Professor (1996 film): Plot

-Sherman Klump, a morbidly obese and kind-hearted professor at Wellman College, creates an experimental formula that reconstructs someone's DNA for weight to be lost easier.
-Sherman, during a date at a club, called The Scream, with Carla Purty, a chemistry graduate who is a big fan of his work, is made fun of for his weight by insult comic, Reggie Warrington.
+Sherman Klump, a morbidly obese and kind-hearted professor at Wellman College, has created an experimental formula that reconstructs the DNA of an obese person in a way that will help them lose weight easily.
+Sherman goes on a date with Carla Purty, a chemistry graduate who looks up to his work, to a club called The Scream.
+He is ruthlessly mocked for his weight by an insult comic, Reggie Warrington.
 This influences him to test his serum on himself the next morning, losing 250 pounds within seconds.
 He initially celebrates the weight loss, but later finds the effects of the serum are only temporary.
 Sherman adopts a false identity, "Buddy Love", and invites Carla out on a date at The Scream again.
-Reggie is present again, and Buddy takes revenge for Sherman by heckling him mercilessly, topping it off with a sardonic interpretation of Minnie Riperton’s “Lovin’ You” on a piano.
-Sherman's "Buddy" persona starts to develop an independent personality due to the heightened testosterone levels of the transformation, gradually changing from his regular good-natured self to perverted and super-confident.
+Reggie is present again, and Buddy takes revenge for Sherman by heckling him mercilessly, topping it off with a sardonic interpretation of Minnie Riperton's "Lovin' You" on a piano.
+Sherman's "Buddy" persona starts to develop an independent personality due to the heightened testosterone levels of the transformation, gradually changing from his regular good-natured, kind, self to obnoxious, perverted, arrogant and cruel.
 This transformation is seen by Sherman's lab assistant, Jason.

 Buddy's identity also takes over Sherman's job and all the credit for his work.
-He meets Dean Richmond and wealthy businessman, Harlan Hartley, the latter planning to donate $10 million to the science department.
+He meets Dean Richmond and a wealthy businessman, Harlan Hartley, the latter planning to donate $10 million to the science department.
 Buddy shows the serum, which impresses Hartley and Dean Richmond to the point where they invite him to the Alumni Ball the next night.
-Buddy then cheats on Carla with three women, and Carla dumps him out of disgust.
+Carla catches Buddy flirting with three women and dumps him out of disgust; the following morning, she finds the reverted Sherman with the women and breaks off their friendship as well.
 After being fired as a professor, Sherman attempts to stop the alter ego by destroying all of the serum samples, which he does with Jason's help.
-However, Buddy is hiding a sample of the serum in one of Sherman's diet shake cans, which Sherman drinks, causing him to transform into Buddy again.
-He then punches Jason, knocking him to the floor.
+However, Buddy, having anticipated this, has laced a sample of the serum in one of Sherman's diet shake cans, which Sherman drinks, causing him to transform into Buddy again.
+He then knocks Jason out.

-Jason discovers Buddy's testosterone levels are at a lethally high 60,000% and gets to the ball in the middle of Buddy's demonstration of the serum.
-Buddy plans to drink the serum to get rid of Sherman, resulting in a fight between the two identities.
-Sherman eventually transforms into his regular self and admits his misdeeds to the shocked audience, including his parents, Cletus and Anna, and Carla.
-As he leaves, Carla stops him and asks why he lied; he says he did not believe that she would accept him.
+Jason discovers Buddy's testosterone levels are at a lethally high level and gets to the ball in the middle of Buddy's demonstration of the serum.
+Buddy plans to drink the serum to get rid of Sherman permanently, resulting in a fight between the two identities.
+Sherman overcomes Buddy and reverts to his regular self before admitting his misdeeds to the shocked audience, including his parents and Carla.
+As he tries to leave, Carla stops him and asks why he lied; he says he did not believe that she would accept him for who he is.
 Carla forgives Sherman and invites him to dance with her.
 Jason presents Sherman with a tuxedo that will fit him.
-Richmond rehires Sherman and Hartley donates the grant to Wellman because he remarks that Sherman is "a brilliant scientist and a gentleman as well".
-Sherman and Carla continue to dance at the center with Sherman's mother cheering them on.
+Richmond rehires Sherman, and Hartley, impressed by Sherman's brilliance and genuine nature, donates the grant to Wellman.
+Sherman's mother cheers him on as he dances with Carla.